LeBron James intends to sign a new deal with the Lakers, AP source says

+And the NBA’s free agency period, which officially starts Sunday, suddenly has some intrigue.

-LeBron James is not opting into what would have been a $51.4 million contract for this coming season and instead will seek a new deal with the Los Angeles Lakers, a person with knowledge of the decision said Saturday.
+James did not exercise his option to accept what would have been a $51.4 million contract for this coming season and instead is seeking a new deal with the Los Angeles Lakers, a person with knowledge of the decision said Saturday.

 The terms of the new deal could be finalized quickly, said the person, who spoke to The Associated Press on condition of anonymity because neither James nor the Lakers revealed the decision publicly.
 ESPN, The Athletic and the Los Angeles Times all reported the decision earlier Saturday.